-In 2014, permitting activities continued at Donlin Gold and were mainly focused on preparation of the draft Environmental Impact Statement (EIS).
+Permitting activities continued at Donlin Gold in 2015 and were mainly focused on updating our Clean Water Act Section 404 permit application information and providing the U.S. Army Corps of Engineers (the "Corps"), the lead agency for the Donlin Gold EIS, with requested input and information as the Corps prepared and completed the draft Environmental Impact Statement (EIS).
 The EIS is required by the National Environmental Policy Act (NEPA), the act that governs the process by which most major projects in the United States are evaluated.
-The EIS is also, in large part, a determining factor in the overall permitting timeline which, for Donlin Gold, commenced in 2012 and is anticipated to take approximately four years to complete.
+The EIS is also, in large part, a determining factor in the overall permitting timeline which commenced in 2012 for Donlin Gold.
 This document is comprised of four main sections which:

-- Outline the purpose and the need for the proposed mine.
-The management of Donlin Gold LLC and its Native Corporation partners, Calista Corporation and The Kuskokwim Corporation (TKC), jointly contributed to the preparation of this section which highlights the need for the development of the proposed mine and the benefit it would bring to its stakeholders. - Identify and analyze a reasonable range of alternatives to the mine development proposed by Donlin Gold which comprise variations on certain mine site facility designs, as well as local transportation and power supply options. - Involve the preparation of an environmental analysis of the proposed action and reasonable alternatives (including a no action alternative), which identifies and characterizes the potential biological, social, and cultural impacts relative to the existing baseline conditions.
-This portion normally constitutes the most extensive part of the EIS. - Describe potential mitigation measures intended to reduce or eliminate the environmental impacts described in the impact analysis section.
+- Outline of the purpose and need for the development of the proposed mine and the benefit it would bring to the stakeholders of Donlin Gold's Native Corporation partners, Calista Corporation and The Kuskokwim Corporation (TKC). - Identify and analyze a reasonable range of alternatives to the mine development proposed by Donlin Gold which comprise variations on certain mine site facility designs, as well as local transportation and power supply options. - Involve the preparation of an environmental analysis of the proposed action and reasonable alternatives (including a no action alternative), which identifies and characterizes the potential physical, biological, social, and cultural impacts relative to the existing baseline conditions.
+This portion constitutes the most extensive part of the EIS. - Describe potential mitigation measures intended to reduce or eliminate the environmental impacts described in the impact analysis section.